-3. Select a destination for the RAID 0 drive backup image file.
+3. Select the single drive to receive the RAID 0 drive backup image file.

 4. Press Start Backup >> to backup RAID 0 disk safely.

-1. Select Restore tab, and then choose Select Image File.
+1. On the main page of AOMEI Backupper, select Restore tab, and then choose Select Image File.

 2. Find the RAID 0 drive backup image file, tick Restore the entire disk, and click the entire disk listed below to restore, and hit Next >>.